 Make a homemade spectroscope with a few simple materials and explore the spectrum of different light sources.
 You’ll see all kinds of rainbows!
+This science activity for kids makes a great addition to a unit on light or weather and is perfect for St. Patrick’s Day too!

 Follow our Science for Kids Pinterest board!